 When you see couches you are interested in purchasing, you will want to start texting or emailing your offers.
 You will want to contact multiple buyers with offers, not just one.
 If you are following the guidelines above, there should still be lots of options out there for you to make offers on.
 When you find one that you would like to make an offer on, just contact the buyer (text is always the best method if it's available).

 Me: "I saw your couch on Craigslist.
 Is it still available?"

 Me: "I noticed you were asking $100.
 Would you be willing to take $20 if I can come pick it up tonight?
 I have a truck and will bring cash if that works for you."

-You can see from the above conversation, I am trying to explain to the seller that I can provide a NO HASSLE pickup if they are willing to come down to my asking price.
+You can see from the above conversation that I am trying to explain to the seller that I can provide a no-hassle pickup if they are willing to come down to my asking price.
 This is the general tactic that will work for most buying communications.

 Another example: "I see you needed the couch gone by tomorrow.
 I can actually come tonight and pick it up if you are willing to take $20 for it."

 Also, don't close the door on negotiations.
 If the seller says no, just simply reply with something along these lines: "No problem, if you do end up changing your mind, just let me know."